yanlinlin82/classical_debug/README.md

 # classical_debug

-Try to re-implement the classical debug.exe program in DOS
+Try to re-implement the classical debug.exe program in DOS.

+## How to build

+    $ meson build
+    $ ninja -C build